Independence and Literacy Education for Adults with Disabilities (I-LEAD)

-Students learn skills for independent living, successful employment, and active participation in the community.
-I-LEAD courses help students improve their reading and writing, interpersonal skills, math and money management, consumer skills, community living, job success skills, government knowledge, and basic computer skills.
-Specialized transition programs, such as Project Search, help students gain real-life work experience through internships with local area employers.
+Learn skills for independent living, successful employment, and active participation in the community.
+I-LEAD courses help you improve your reading and writing, interpersonal skills, math and money management, consumer skills, community living, job success skills, government knowledge, and basic computer skills.
+Specialized transition programs, such as Project Search, help you gain real-life work experience through internships with local area employers.

-Students who have completed at least one year of I-LEAD classes are given the opportunity to apply for Project Search.
-Project Search is a national initiative through which students with significant intellectual disabilities learn important employability skills through connections to available internship opportunities in the marketplace.
-This year-long real-world experience gives individuals an opportunity to:
+Once you have completed at least one year of I-LEAD classes, you will be given the opportunity to apply for Project Search.
+Project Search is a national initiative through that helps students with significant intellectual disabilities learn important employability skills by connecting them with available internship opportunities.
+This year-long real-world experience gives you an opportunity to:

 - contextualize literacy instruction to the world of work

 - receive a free internship experience and employability skills training

 - rotate through different internship experiences at Mercy Hospital

 - work in high-status organizations and learn high-demand skill sets